MorpheusAIs/moragents/submodules/benchmarks/readme.md

 ## About

--- Measures how accurately the data agent responds vs benchmark values from coinecko, defillama, coincap, etc.
+- Measures how accurately the data agent responds for price & market cap vs benchmark values from coinecko, defillama, coincap, etc.

--Tests every combination of coins & prompts defined in `config.py` against each of the benchmark adapters.
+- Tests every combination of coins & prompts defined in `config.py` against each of the benchmark adapters.

 ## Running